Are you seeking the right way to find a good job in the UK from Nigeria?

 The Global Talent Visa, for example, is issued to those who work in specific fields such as science or the arts and have received international recognition as experts in their field.

-The Investor Visa, as the name suggests, is intended for people who want to invest in the United Kingdom and can demonstrate that they have at least £2,000,000 to do so.
+The Investor Visa, as the name suggests, is intended for people who want to invest in the United Kingdom and can show that they have at least £2,000,000 to do so.

 The Start-Up Visa is for people who want to start a business in the UK.

-There is no minimum investment requirement, but candidates must demonstrate that they have a lot of potential.
+There is no minimum investment requirement, but candidates must show that they have a lot of potential.

 4. Be Ready to Relocate